 The mechanisms for this aren’t yet entirely known.
 Some suspect that the satiating effect of dairy fat, probably like any animal fat, will cause one to eat fewer carbohydrates and other calories.
 Indeed, there is evidence that when people imbibe low-fat dairy they compensate by increasing their carb intake.
 And carbs are much easier to overeat.
 But it’s also possible there is some molecule that upregulates fat utilization and metabolism.
 That is intriguing.
 Such dietary fats ensure the body doesn’t produce excess body fat.
 So, get more animal fat to stay trim!
 Drink the cow’s milk and eat the cow’s meat.
 That is the secret to a long, happy, and healthy life.

 It’s not clear why animal fats got such a bad reputation.
 Lard has about the same ratio of monounsaturated fat (MUFAs) as olive oil, specifically oleic acid; and it is precisely because of oleic acid that olive oil is said to be so healthy.
 Red meat also has some MUFAs in them, if a relatively lesser percentage, but nonetheless ground beef has more MUFAs than saturated fat.
 Interestingly, dark chocolate has a balanced ratio of oleic acid and saturated fat stearic acid, the latter common in ruminant meat (tallow is also a concentrated source of the highly sought after conjugated linoleic acid or CLA that, like stearic acid, promotes a lean body).
-The major blame always goes to saturated fat; and dairy is a greater source than red meat.
+The major blame always goes to saturated fat, despite its intake not having increased, contrary to conventional claims; and dairy is a greater source than red meat — by the way, a new essential fat (EFA) was discovered (C15:0, pentadecylic acid, pentadecanoic acid, Fatty15, or FA15) that is most abundant in dairy fat and also higher in meat that is pasture-raised or wild-caught.
 Heck, coconut oil has more saturated fat than beef.
-Also, coconut oil and palm kernel oil are a significant source of a specific saturated fat called medium chain triglycerides (MCTs), along with dairy (particularly from goats (30-35%), sheep (10-25%), and cows (10-20%); not to mention in human breast milk (2-10%)).
+Also, coconut oil and palm kernel oil are a significant source of a specific saturated fat called medium chain triglycerides (MCTs), along with dairy (particularly from goats (30-35%), sheep (10-25%), and cows (10-20%); not to mention in human breast milk (2-10%).

 MCTs, although non-essential for adults, have proven to have immense benefit for energy metabolism (thermogenesis and fat oxidation) in the body in general and particularly in the brain.
 Combined with MCTs’ action as an appetite suppression, this might be the magical substance that limits weight gain with full fat dairy intake.
 They’ve gained public interest because they are the main ingredient in Bulletproof coffee, basically the one-two punch of MCTs plus caffeine (where the latter assists in fat burning).
 MCTs have also gained much fame in their benefiting serious neurocognitive issues such as Alzheimer’s where, because of insulin resistance in the brain, the neurons lose the capacity to use glucose and so MCTs offer an alternative source of fuel.